 To be fair, the problems associated with high starting currents will also affect a line-fed three-phase motor.
 But in the case of a three-phase motor, a person can easily add a VFD.
 One benefit of VFD operation is that while ramping up the motor speed, it will limit the motor current so these large peaks are avoided.

-There are a few different designs of single-phase motors.
-I’ll highlight the one I have seen most in industrial applications – ones with a capacitor start and centrifugal switch.
-The design uses a capacitor network that is in the motor circuit at low speeds.
+Another challenge comes with the motor itself.
+There are a few different designs of single-phase motors, but one specifically that I have seen most in industrial applications – ones with a capacitor start and centrifugal switch.
+This design uses a capacitor network that is in the motor circuit at low speeds.
 The capacitors help provide torque at zero speed and get the motor started in the correct direction.

 Once the motor is spinning and has inertia, a centrifugal switch opens and the capacitor network is disconnected from the primary motor windings.
 The speed at which the switch opens happens before reaching the motor’s normal operating speed at 60Hz.